zachprogramming1684/Task-Tracker-CLI/README.md

 # Task-Tracker-CLI
-This is a simple Command Line Interface Application for keeping track of tasks.
+This is a simple Command Line Interface application for keeping track of tasks.
 You can add, update, delete, change markings, and list all tasks directly from the terminal.

 ## Commands
 * add: Adds a task with a description